ggksc/programming/README.md

 # programming
-This repository will be used to share programming skills
+This repository will be used to share programming skills.
+We will start by C language